An Edmonton-area healing lodge says it no longer employs a Cree elder at the centre of sexual harassment allegations.

 Both women are from First Nations in Alberta, and their situation has caught the attention of supporters across Canada, who are sharing their story online.

-“We believe survivors,” said Alaya McIvor of Winnipeg, who is an advocate for at-risk women.
+“We believe survivors,” said Alaya McIvor, who is a national advocate for at-risk women based in Winnipeg.

 “It’s not only the one individual that came forward.”